allynt/django-singleton2/README.md

 ]
 ```

-If your app is more complex then there will probably be some additional configuration needed, such as adding your views to "example-project/config/urls.py".
+If your app is more complex then there will probably be some additional configuration needed, such as adding your views to "example-project/config/urls.py", etc.

 You also need to make sure that all of your app's dependencies are installed: